NCAA Football Rankings: Shake-Up In Top 25 As LSU’s Big Win Over Texas Jumps Them Into Top 5

 After two weeks of the 2019 NCAA college football season, the Southeastern Conference is showing much more dominance than expected.
-The Clemson Tigers remain the dominant number one team in the Associated Press Top 25 Poll, but it’s a lot of SEC after them.
-Alabama sits at number two, Georgia is number three, and the LSU Tigers jumped up to number four after an impressive victory over then ninth-ranked Texas Longhorns.
+The Clemson Tigers remain the dominant No. 1 team in the Associated Press Top 25 Poll, but it’s a lot of SEC after them.
+Alabama sits at No. 2, Georgia is No. 3, and the LSU Tigers jumped up to No. 4 after an impressive victory over then-9th-ranked Texas Longhorns.

-There were many who thought that Texas would welcome LSU into Austin on Saturday night and upset the then sixth-ranked Tigers.
+There were many who thought that Texas would welcome LSU into Austin on Saturday night and upset the then-6th-ranked Tigers.
 As recapped by The Inquisitr, the new-look offense of LSU proved that they are for real and will be something to contend with throughout the entire season.

-AP News revealed the new Top 25 Poll on Saturday afternoon and showed how LSU leapfrogged into the top five and settled into the number four slot.
-The undefeated Oklahoma Sooners round out the top five with Ohio State and idle Notre Dame right behind them.
+AP News revealed the new Top 25 Poll on Saturday afternoon and showed how LSU leapfrogged into the Top 5 and settled into the No. 4 slot.
+The undefeated Oklahoma Sooners round out the Top 5 with Ohio State and idle Notre Dame right behind them.

-The SEC continues showing its power with Auburn at number eight and the Florida Gators coming in at number nine.
-Michigan is still in the Top 10, but they lucked out on Saturday by escaping Army in double overtime thanks to a missed field goal and a fumble.
+The SEC continues showing its power with Auburn at No. 8 and the Florida Gators coming in at No. 9.
+Michigan is still in the Top 10, but they lucked out on Saturday by escaping Army in double-overtime thanks to a missed field goal and a fumble.

 AP Top 25 Takeaways: LSU’s masterpiece, Michigan’s mess.
 A tale of two teams that made changes on offense in the offseason.